 - A specially selected community forestry reference book

 - A $50 gift card

 - A 5 percent bonus cost-share from MDC on an application that is selected for funding in the next round of the Tree Resource Improvement and Maintenance cost-share program.
-Citation of Merit winners are ineligible for this bonus.

 - Entries must involve work that significantly improves the health, safety or appearance of trees in towns or cities.
 Well-planned and organized work may involve watering, mulching, proper pruning, tree planting, removal of hazardous or unhealthy trees, or preservation of valuable tree resources.